 Day 3.
 Spello - Bevagna

-You will leave the hills for a while now and will descend into the valley ‘Valle Umbra’ .
-Walking on quiet little country roads you will arrive in Bevagna, which unlike most Umbrian towns isn’t built on a hilltop, but rather at the confluence of the rivers Timia and Topino.
-During Roman times Bevagna was a prosperous town, as it was situated along the busy trade road, the Via Flaminia, which connected Rome with the Adriatic coast.
+You will leave the hills for a while now and will descend into the valley ‘Valle Umbra.’
+Walking on quiet little country roads, you will arrive in Bevagna, which, unlike most Umbrian towns, isn’t built on a hilltop but rather at the confluence of the rivers Timia and Topino.
+During Roman times, Bevagna was a prosperous town, as it was situated along the busy trade road, the Via Flaminia, which connected Rome with the Adriatic coast.
 Particularly characteristic are the 2km of 13th to 14th century town walls which surround most of Bevagna.
 The heart of this town is the square, ‘Piazza Silvestri’, with its beautiful fountain and two Romanesque churches.
-Do not forget to visit the mosaic of a former Roman baths.
-Your hotel is in the historical centre of the village.
-(B/-/-)
+Do not forget to visit the mosaic of former Roman baths.
+Your hotel is in the historic center of the village.
+B/-/-

 Day 4.
 Bevagna - Montefalco

-Here you will again be walking through a slightly hilly landscape, but the olive groves soon make way for vineyards.
-The hills surrounding Montefalco are famous for the production of excellent wines: Sagrantino and Rosso di Montefalco.
-To reach the town you have to climb, because Montefalco is –predictable- built on a hilltop.
-The town is also known as the balcony (‘ringhiera’) of Umbria, because of its beautiful panorama.
-The St. Francis church is now a fine museum which housing, among other things, frescoes by the Florentine painter Benozzo Gozzoli.
-Do not forget to taste some of the delicious wine in one of the many wine bars.
-(B/-/-)
+Here, you will again be walking through a slightly hilly landscape, but the olive groves soon make way for vineyards.
+The hills surrounding Montefalco are famous for producing excellent wines: Sagrantino and Rosso di Montefalco.
+To reach the town, you have to climb because Montefalco is predictable and built on a hilltop.
+The town is also known as the balcony (‘ringhiera’) of Umbria because of its beautiful panorama.
+The St. Francis church is now a fine museum that houses, among other things, frescoes by the Florentine painter Benozzo Gozzoli.
+Do not forget to taste some delicious wine in one of the many bars.
+B/-/-

 Day 5.
 Montefalco - Trevi

 On the way to Trevi (420m a.s.l.), on the lower flank of Mt.
-Serano overlooking the wide plain of the Clitunno river, your route crosses the fertile valley with its various waterways.
-Trevi is also called the capital of olive oil and indeed, you will notice that the slopes of the surrounding mountains are covered with evergreen olive groves.
-Trevi has a dozen medieval churches: the most important are the Romanesque Duomo (S. Emiliano), the shrine of the Madonna delle Lacrime notable for a fresco by Perugino and the former church of S. Francesco, now a museum.
-You will stay in the historical centre of the town.
-(B/-/-)
+Serano overlooking the wide plain of the Clitunno River, your route crosses the fertile valley with its various waterways.
+Trevi is also called the capital of olive oil, and indeed, you will notice that the slopes of the surrounding mountains are covered with evergreen olive groves.
+Trevi has a dozen medieval churches: the most important is the Romanesque Duomo (S. Emiliano), the shrine of the Madonna delle Lacrime notable for a fresco by Perugino, and the former church of S. Francesco, now a museum.
+You will stay in the historic center of the town.
+B/-/-

 Day 6.
 Trevi - Campello Alto

-From Trevi you will pick up the pilgrimage route the Way of Saint Francis, which runs from La Verna in Tuscany, crosses Umbria and finishes in Rome.
-The route will lead you through olive groves and you will have astonishing views of the Valle Umbra.
-You will have an overnight stay in Campello Alto in a ex-monastery, a Relais (upgrading) or close by in a ** star hotel.
-(B/-/D)
+From Trevi, you will pick up the pilgrimage route, the Way of Saint Francis, which runs from La Verna in Tuscany, crosses Umbria, and finishes in Rome.
+The route will lead you through olive groves, and you will have astonishing views of the Valle Umbra.
+You will stay overnight in Campello Alto in an ex-monastery, a Relais (upgrading), or close by in a ** star hotel.
+B/-/D

 Walking: 4 hours (Borgo Campello); 4 hours 30 min (Fontanelle)